python/cpython/Doc/library/random.rst

 .. function:: shuffle(x[, random])

    Shuffle the sequence *x* in place.

    The optional argument *random* is a 0-argument function returning a random float in [0.0, 1.0); by default, this is the function :func:`.random`.

+   To shuffle an immutable sequence and return a new shuffled list, use ``sample(x, k=len(x))`` instead.

-   Note that for even rather small ``len(x)``, the total number of permutations of *x* is larger than the period of most random number generators; this implies that most permutations of a long sequence can never be generated.
+   Note that even for small ``len(x)``, the total number of permutations of *x* can quickly grow larger than the period of most random number generators.
+   This implies that most permutations of a long sequence can never be generated.
+For example, a sequence of length 2080 is the largest that can fit within the period of the Mersenne Twister random number generator.

 .. function:: sample(population, k)